NukeMail

 • You entered the wrong temp email address on the website.
 Even a single character difference means the OTP goes to a nonexistent inbox or someone else's.

-• The OTP was sent but expired before the email was delivered.
-Most OTPs are valid for only 5-15 minutes, and if there is any delay in email delivery, the code may be useless by the time it arrives.
+• The OTP was sent but it expired before the email arrived.
+Most OTPs are valid for only 5 to 15 minutes.
+If there is any delay in email delivery the code might be useless by the time it reaches your inbox.

-• The website does not send OTPs to known temp email domains.
+• The website doesn't send OTPs to known temp email domains.
 Some services detect disposable email addresses and silently skip sending the verification code without showing you an error.

-• The website sent an SMS OTP, not an email OTP.
-Some platforms default to phone verification or switch to SMS if they detect a temp email domain.
+• The website sent an SMS OTP instead of an email OTP.
+Some platforms default to phone verification or they switch to SMS if they detect a temp email domain.
 Check if the site is asking for a phone number instead.

-• The OTP email is being filtered or deprioritized by the sending server.
+• The OTP email is being filtered or defocused on by the sending server.
 Automated transactional emails sometimes get queued behind marketing emails, especially on platforms with high email volume.

 How to Fix It